KarrLab/intro_to_wc_modeling/docs/wc_modeling/wc_lang_tutorial.rst

 Using the wc_lang package to define whole-cell models
 =======================================================

-This tutorial teaches you how to use the ``wc_lang`` package to define whole-call models.
+This tutorial teaches you how to use the ``wc_lang`` package to access and create whole-cell models.
-``wc_lang`` provides a foundation for defining, accessing and manipulating biochemical models composed of species, reactions, compartments and other parts of a biochemical system.
+``wc_lang`` provides a foundation for defining, writing, reading and manipulating biochemical models composed of species, reactions, compartments and other parts of a biochemical system.
 It can be used to define models of entire cells, or models of smaller biochemical systems.
-``wc_lang`` contains methods to read and write models from two types of files -- spreadsheet workbooks and sets of delimited files.
+``wc_lang`` contains methods to read and write models from two types of files -- Excel spreadsheet workbooks and sets of delimited files.
 It also includes methods that analyze or transform models -- e.g., methods that validate, compare, and normalize them.

-``wc_lang`` depends heavily on the ``obj_model`` package which defines a generic language for declaring interrelated typed data records in Python, transferring them from and to files, and validating their values.
+``wc_lang`` depends heavily on the ``obj_model`` package which defines a generic language for declaring interrelated Python objects, converting them to and from data records, transferring the records to and from files, and validating their values.
+``obj_model`` is essentially an object-relational mapping (ORM) system that stores data in files instead of databases.
 However, users of ``wc_lang`` do not need to use ``obj_model`` directly.

 Semantics of a ``wc_lang`` biochemical Model
 ----------------------------------------------
-A ``wc_lang`` biochemical model represents a biochemical system as ``Species`` (we indicate classes in ``wc_lang`` by capitalized names in ``fixed-width`` text) which get transformed by reactions.
+A ``wc_lang`` biochemical model represents a biochemical system as ``Species`` (we indicate classes in ``wc_lang`` by capitalized names in ``fixed-width`` text) that get transformed by reactions.

 A ``SpeciesType`` describes a biochemical molecule, including its ``name`` (following Python convention, attributes